Preventing lawyer burnout: How to create a healthy workplace culture

 Protect your business today!

 Get a QuoteFor many years, it was generally accepted that the toxic aspects of the legal industry were simply what young attorneys “signed up for” when they chose to practice law.
-That same reasoning was (and still is) used to silence staffers who might try to shed light on firm issues like discrimination, harassment, and burnout.
+That same reasoning was (and still is) used to silence staffers who might try to shed light on common law firm issues like discrimination, harassment, and burnout.

-So how can you improve the cultural environment at your law firm?
+So, how can you improve the cultural environment at your law firm?
 Read on for a full breakdown of the best practices and culture investments to implement in your workplace.

 Company benefits like flexible hours, work-from-home opportunities, work-life balance policies, and an emphasis on mental and physical health have become increasingly powerful attractors in the law firm hiring process.
 Not only that, but research also shows that employees in healthy workplaces are more productive and profitable than their less-satisfied counterparts.

-Prevent Burnout
+Prevent burnout

 Establishing a culture of trust and transparency among staff, partners, and owners can encourage employees to speak openly about inappropriate behavior and policy violations, giving leadership an opportunity to stop harassment and discrimination before it escalates.
 Not only does this protect employees from harm, but it also lowers the likelihood of an EPLI lawsuit.

-Elements of a Healthy Workplace
+Elements of a healthy workplace

 It’s clear that a healthy work environment brings benefits for all involved.
-So how do you go about maintaining a positive culture at your firm?
+So, how do you go about maintaining a positive culture at your firm?

 That said, there are a few key basics that are essential to fostering a positive workplace culture.
 If you’re looking to improve your firm’s environment, these are a great place to start:

-Every team needs a common purpose that bonds them—and that purpose needs to be something more than just “doing our job.”
+Every team needs a common purpose that bonds them, and that purpose needs to be something more than just “doing our job.”
 What does your firm stand for?
 What guiding principles govern your business decisions?
 What morals and values do you want your team to recognize in you?

 An established set of company values gives leaders an opportunity to earn their employees’ trust.
 When firm leaders uphold the values of the company, it encourages other employees to make the same personal investment.

-Accountability and Trust
+Accountability and trust

 In a healthy work environment, employees can trust that they will be credited for their contributions and held accountable for their mistakes.
 They take their bosses at their word and don’t carry the anger or resentment of shouldering the blame for someone else’s actions.

-According to Fortune Magazine, 83% of employees at the 100 Best Companies to Work For say their managers’ actions match their words, compared to just 42% of those at the average workplace.
 Furthermore, employees with honest and ethical managers are five times more likely to want to remain at their company long-term.

-Good Communication
+Good communication

-Nearly three-quarters of employees feel that they’re missing company information and news due to poor internal communications.
 By taking the time to send regular firm updates, leaders send the message that they value their employees enough to keep them informed.
+When lawyers are left out of the loop on the internal happenings of the firm, they can get frustrated and feel undervalued.

-Top-level communications also set the tone for the rest of the organization, which is especially beneficial since well-connected employees are 20-25% more productive.
 Setting an example of regular proactive communication encourages managers to facilitate similar relationships with their direct reports and colleagues.

-Opportunities for Growth and Development
+Opportunities for growth and development

 Learning and development opportunities can take many different forms.
 You might offer a modest stipend for employees to attend courses and conferences, or bring in a speaker to spend a half-day with your team.
 Consider implementing scheduled training sessions on key skills like management, communications, and technology.

-Support for Employees
+Support for employees

 Perks like in-office yoga or meditation app memberships can be excellent additions, too.
-However, employees’ greatest stressors are money, work/life balance, and work pressure, so the most effective way to support employees’ mental health is with generous pay, affordable care, and manageable job demands.
+However, lawyers’ greatest stressors are money, work/life balance, and work pressure, so the most effective way to support employees’ mental health is with generous pay, affordable care, and manageable job demands.

 You may not see toxicity in your workplace, but that doesn’t mean it’s not there.
 Usually, workplace dysfunction most strongly impacts the people who have the least power to change it.